 Porcelain veneers are contact lens thin pieces of porcelain that cover the areas of teeth that need improvement.
 Porcelain veneers can change the color of teeth, shape of teeth, size of teeth, length of teeth close spaces and correct crowding.
 They can make smiles look wider and brighter.

-Dr. Jason Olitsky a Ponte Vedra based cosmetic dentist focuses on creating smiles using porcelain veneers that are customized for each patient.
+Smile Stylist focuses on creating smiles using porcelain veneers that are customized for each patient.
 There are several characteristics of smiles he can enhance using porcelain veneers, such as making smiles look more youthful, sexy, feminine, flirty and fun, masculine, exotic, including both commercial and editorial looks.
-He feels like the next generation of looks with porcelain veneers have evolved beyond the traditional Hollywood look and now embrace the unique elements of style.
-He understands how facial beauty and personality play important roles in designing a smile and how to take elements of an individuals natural tooth shapes and enhance those characteristics so that improvements made with porcelain veneers look like a patients own natural teeth.
+The next generation of looks with porcelain veneers have evolved beyond the traditional Hollywood look and now embrace the unique elements of style.
+Smile Stylist’s understand how facial beauty and personality play important roles in designing a smile and how to take elements of an individuals natural tooth shapes and enhance those characteristics so that improvements made with porcelain veneers look like a patients’ own natural teeth.

 Other common options for tooth colored crowns are crowns with zirconium substructures.
 These are a typical replacement for the traditional porcelain fused to metal crowns that have a metal substructure.
 These types of crowns are not more conservative than the traditional metal based crowns and are a last resort for cosmetic dentistry in the front of the mouth.